 Dr. Hoffer graduated from Siena College (Loudonville NY), the State University of New York (SUNY), Upstate Medical University (Syracuse), the UCLA Santa Monica Medical Center (Internship) and Kresge Eye Institute/Wayne State University (Eye Residency, Detroit MI).
 He was a Captain in the U.S. Air Force (1969-1972) and began private practice in Santa Monica, CA on July 17, 1972.
-That year he performed his first case of phacoemulsification.
-He is a Clinical Professor of Ophthalmology at the Stein Eye Institute, University of California, Los Angeles since 1990.
+That year (in October), he performed his first case of phacoemulsification.
+He has been on the Faculty of the Stein Eye Institute, University of California, Los Angeles since 1974 and named a Clinical Professor of Ophthalmology in 1990.

-In April 1974, he implanted the first IOL in Santa Monica (and 2 months later combined it with phacoemulsification), founded the American Intra-Ocular Implant Society (now ASCRS) as well as setting up its original Board and structure, performed the 1st ultrasound axial Length IOL power calculation in the US using the original Hoffer formula he developed in 1974.
+All in April 1974: 1) he implanted the first IOL in Santa Monica (and 2 months later combined it with phacoemulsification), 2) founded the American Intra-Ocular Implant Society (now ASCRS) as well as setting up its original Board and structure and 3) performed the 1st ultrasound axial Length IOL power calculation in the US using his original Hoffer formula he developed in 1974.
 The following year he inaugurated the first ASCRS Symposiums at the Century Plaza Hotel, LA and was the founding Editor of the Journal of Cataract and Refractive Surgery (JCRS).
-He established the ASCRS Binkhorst Medal Lecture, September 1975.
-He ran the Society, chaired its meetings as well as the journal until 1981.
+He established the ASCRS Binkhorst Medal Lecture in September 1975.
+As ASCRS Secretary, he ran the Society, chaired its meetings as well as the journal until 1981 when he retired.

 He was Board Certified in ophthalmology (Diplomat of the American Board of Ophthalmology) in 1974, is a Fellow of the American College of Surgeons (1979), was elected a Trustee of the California Medical Association (1996-2010), President of the California Academy of Eye Physicians and Surgeons (1983), President of the Los Angeles County Medical Association (2000) and the Los Angeles Society of Ophthalmology (1999) and was a founding member and first President of the IOL Power Club in 2005.
 He founded the EyeLab which provided ultrasound IOL power calculations, endothelial cell counts and made the first YAG laser available to his colleagues throughout Southern California (1978-1986).

-Dr. Hoffer and his wife of 52 years, Marcia (a retired attorney), reside in Santa Monica, CA and their 3 grown children (Kevin, Jeffrey and Kristin) have given them 5 grandchildren ages 7-22 years.
-Their hobby has been exploring all of Europe for 3 month periods biannually from 1997-2017 (www.KHoffer.com).
+Dr. Hoffer and his wife of 53 years, Marcia (a retired attorney), reside in Santa Monica, CA and their 3 grown children (Kevin, Jeffrey and Kristin) have given them 5 grandchildren ages 8-23 years.
+Their main hobby has been exploring all of Europe for 3 month periods biannually from 1997-2022 (www.KHoffer.com).